 My name is Karin and I thought I tell you a little bit about myself.
-I am in my mid-thirties (getting old, haha) and I live in Canberra, Australia.
+I am in my mid-thirties and I live in Canberra, Australia.
 I originally grew up in Switzerland but met my husband who is Australian while travelling in Canada.
-So love brought me to the nation’s capital, as the locals call Canberra. 🙂
+So love brought me to the nation’s capital. 🙂

 As it happens in a marriage, hubby and I had talked about having children for a while and in 2011, it happened.
 I fell pregnant in May – very unexpectedly.
 I was shocked.
 We wanted children but that fast?
 I felt very confused.
 I was anxious, stressed and really unsure if this was a good time to have a baby.
 I really struggled with the fact I was pregnant and didn’t feel all those happy feelings I was supposed to feel when finding out the good news.